Industrial Wireless Thermocouple High Temperature Sensor

 How Do I Change Settings and Examine Raw Sensor Data?

 Using our long-range USB wireless modem, users can expect easy operation over a virtual COM port at 115.2K baud.
 Simply open the virtual COM port of the USB modem and watch data stream in.
 Optionally, we offer a Wireless receiver that operates over Ethernet.
 Data from NCD sensors will appear over TCP/IP on port 2101.
 Simply open a TCP/IP socket, port 2101, to the IP address of the Ethernet modem and see your data stream in to your local area network.
-Alpha Station was developed to work with our wireless modems.
-Of course gateways are also available for sending data to popular cloud platforms such as Azure® and Losant (more information below).
+We have developed LabVIEW® software for each sensor to change advance sensor settings using both Ethernet and USB modems.
+Alpha Station also allows display of sensor readings as well as limited configuration (this feature is still in development).
+Of course gateways are also available for sending data to popular cloud platforms such as Amazon® AWS® IoT, Microsoft® Azure® IoT, and Losant (more information below).
 We take software samples seriously, so be sure to to check out the “Resources” tab to see code samples for Raspberry Pi, Visual Studio, LabVIEW®, Arduino, Python, and more.

 - Food Storage Temperature Monitoring